Memoirs of Lady Hyegyŏng: Content

-Although Lady Hyegyong admits to being biased due to her devotion as Sado's wife, she nonetheless describes Sado as intelligent, compassionate, and handsome.
-Lady Hyegyong attributes Sado's madness and violence to his failed relationship with his father, King Yeongjo, as opposed having an innately evil nature.
-Lady Hyegyong ascribed Sado's eventual madness to the fact that immediately after birth he was kept from his parents to live instead in the Chosung Pavilion, traditional home of crown princes.
-Sado was raised by eunuchs and palace women servants, which Lady Hyegyong described as "unpleasant and peculiar".
+Although Lady Hyegyŏng admits to being biased due to her devotion as Sado's wife, she nonetheless describes Sado as intelligent, compassionate, and handsome.
+Lady Hyegyŏng partly attributed Sado's madness and violence to his failed relationship with his father, King Yeongjo, as opposed to having an innately evil nature.
+In addition, she condemned the fact that soon after his birth, Sado was sent to live alone in a separate residence.
+He was raised by eunuchs and palace ladies, which Lady Hyegyŏng described as "unpleasant and peculiar".

 While his parents visited often at first, as Sado grew older he saw them less and less.
-Lady Hyegyong explained this as due to factionalism at court.
-She noted that the servants attending to Crown Prince Sado also served Gyeongjong, the previous King whom Yeongjo was accused of poisoning.
-She claimed the servants were so rude to King Yeongjo and Lady Yi that it discouraged them from visiting the Pavilion.
-While Lady Hyegyong questioned why Yeongjo refused to replace them, Haboush notes that Yeongjo likely feared that by replacing Gyeongjong's servants, he would face rumors questioning his loyalty to his late brother.
-Lady Hyegyong also attributed Sado's abnormalities to her own belief that the Pavilion was cursed.
-The Pavilion was the previous residence of a consort of Yeongjo's father, Lady Chang, who was believed to have killed Queen Inhyon using black magic.
-Lady Hyegyong believed that this supernatural influence negatively affected Sado's development.
+Lady Hyegyŏng noted that the servants attending to Crown Prince Sado had also served King Gyeongjong, the previous king whom Yeongjo had been accused of poisoning.
+She alleged the servants were so rude to Yeongjo and Concubine Yeong that it discouraged them from visiting.
+While Lady Hyegyŏng questioned why Yeongjo refused to replace them, Haboush explains that Yeongjo likely feared that by replacing Gyeongjong's servants, he would face rumors questioning his loyalty to his late brother.
+Lady Hyegyŏng also ascribed Sado's abnormalities to her own belief that his residence was cursed.
+The residence was the location of Queen Seonui's death, and encompassed the former quarters of Concubine Hui, the infamous consort of Yeongjo's father who had been executed for killing Queen Inhyeon using black magic.
+Lady Hyegyŏng believed that this supernatural influence negatively affected Sado's development.

 Although Sado had at first been a good student, his fear of his father prevented him from expressing himself clearly, leading to King Yeongjo continually admonishing him.
 As Sado did not see his father often and when he did Yeongjo's criticism grew increasingly harsh, Sado began to fear his father more and more.
-Lady Hyegyong described the first time Sado became violent as having taken place after he was criticized by his father in front of a large crowd.
+Lady Hyegyŏng described the first time Sado became violent as having taken place after he was criticized by his father in front of a large crowd.